matthiasn/gatsby-blog/src/blog/2015-04-24-systems-toolbox-example.md

 <a href="http://systems-toolbox.matthiasnehlsen.com" target="_blank"><img src="../images/sys-tb-tmp_local.gif" /></a>

-I wrote all of this from scratch in Clojure and ClojureScript, including the histogram - no charting libraries required.
+I wrote all of this from scratch in **Clojure** and **ClojureScript**, including the histogram - no charting libraries required.
 There's a live version, try it out by clicking on the animated GIF.

 ## Systems Toolbox - Rationale